 How much protein should you eat?

 Roughly 1 gram of protein per pound of lean body mass is a good place to start .
 And by lean body mass, I’m talking about everything in your body that isn’t fat.
-I’ve covered some of the research on the subject, as well as explaining how to work out how much lean body mass you have in Your Weapon of Mass Preservation.
+I’ve talked more about the subject here.

 3. Do some form of resistance training 2-3 times per week.